F-Haferkorn/ogis-cxxloop-examples/README.md

 ### Activation via #include  ###

-All "LOOP" coumpound-statments can be used after an:
+All "LOOP" compound-statments can be used after an:

 	#include <loop>

 ### Usage Example ###
-Here is an example usage for of a matrix-copy uisng a stride-offset fro each row :
+Here is an example usage for of a matrix-copy using a stride-offset from each row :

 	#include <loop>